robocorp/robocorp/windows/docs/api/robocorp.windows.md

 **Args:**

 - <b>`locator`</b>:  If given the child element which matches this locator will be double-clicked.
-- <b>`wait_time`</b>:  The time to wait after double-clicking the element.
-If not passed the default value found in the config is used.timeout: The search for a child with the given locator will be retried until the given timeout elapses.
+- <b>`search_depth`</b>:  Used as the depth to search for the locator (only used if the `locator` is specified).timeout: The search for a child with the given locator will be retried until the given timeout elapses.

 At least one full search up to the given depth will always be done and the timeout will only take place afterwards.

 If not given the global config timeout will be used.

 Only used if `locator` is passed.

+- <b>`wait_time`</b>:  The time to wait after double-clicking the element.
+If not passed the default value found in the config is used.

 **Example:**